September 20th, 2012

 It’s easy to see why metadata gets mistaken for magic.
 It’s complex, extremely complex to execute extremely well.
 Conversancy with ONIX, the metadata standard, requires an appreciation of XML and DTDs and ISTCs and…you get the point.
 It was Arthur C. Clarke who first said “Any sufficiently advanced technology is indistinguishable from magic.”
 ONIX-based metadata nearly qualifies.
 But it’s not magic.
 It promises to make your books discoverable, and discoverability implies many new sales once your wonderful books are found.

 What this fails to take into account is the sheer volume of books published.
 Laura Dawson recently revealed that there are 32 million books in print.
 The Library of Congress “receives some 22,000 items each working day and adds approximately 10,000 items to the collections daily.”
-Amazon added 56,477 new Kindle ebooks in the last 30 days.
+Amazon added 56,477 new Kindle ebooks in the last 30 days (link broken).

 These volumes have the impact of all but extinguishing the magical flame of discoverability.
 Yes, metadata will make your book discoverable – at the same time it’s making another 10 or 20 or 30 thousand books discoverable.
-You choose.
+Your choice.

 Over at O’Reilly Tools of Change Joe Wickert notes that “today’s search engine access is generally limited to our metadata, not full book content.
 As a result, books are at a disadvantage to most other forms of content online.”
 This leads him to the question: “At what point do we expose the book’s entire contents to all the search engines?”